JenniferWTam/PacMan-Exercise/README.md

 " target="__blank">Pacman-Exercise</a>

 ## Future Improvements
-I would like to display the estimated arrival time of the busses to the subsequent stops.
+I would like be able to add a yellow circle in front of Pacman's mouth to emulate the original Pacman games a little more.

 ## License Information
 MIT License